 Boat Loan Terms: How Long Can You Finance a Boat?

 Buying a boat?
 Before you gather your gear and take to the high seas, you’ll likely need to figure out how to afford your purchase.
 One of your key questions may be: How long can you finance a boat?
-Boat loans, unlike car loans, can stretch up to 20 years, nearly as long as a home mortgage.
-Whether you should borrow for that amount of time depends on several factors, including the cost of the boat, which can range from a new johnboat under $5,000 to million-dollar yachts.
+Boat loan terms, unlike car loan terms, can stretch up to 20 years, nearly as long as a home mortgage.
+Whether you should borrow for that amount of time depends on several factors, including the cost of the boat, which can range from a new jon boat under $5,000 to million-dollar yachts.
 In general, the lowest interest rates are for the shortest loans, but your monthly payments would be higher.
-Read on to learn more about boat loan terms.

 How long you can finance a boat may also depend on where you find financing.
 Here are some of the main venues where you’ll be able to find boat loans:

 Dealer financing.
-About 80% of new boat financing deals take place through dealerships, according to Jim Coburn, a principal at Coburn and Associates LLC and member of the Michigan Boating Industries Association.
+About 80% of new boat financing deals take place through dealerships, according to Jim Coburn, a principal at Coburn Consulting Company and member of the Michigan Boating Industries Association.
 “Banks have relationships with dealerships and dealerships have the customers,” he said.
 “They refer the boat loan customers to the banks.”

 Marine brokers.
 These sources usually are involved when you are purchasing a pre-owned boat, according to the National Marine Lenders Association.
 Brokers connect you with the seller, help you find the right boat for your needs, negotiate the sale and work through the purchase.
 While many brokers work for sellers, they also offer buyer services, such as connecting you with finance programs and holding deposits in separate bank accounts in escrow.
 Should you decide to work with a buyer’s broker, they will represent you — not the seller — and help you find the right boat for your budget and needs.